Zeioth/latencyflex2-installer/README.md

 git clone git@github.com:Zeioth/LatencyFlex2-installer.git && cd ./LatencyFlex2-installer
 chmod +x ./install.sh && ./install.sh
 ```
+If you want to do it manually, follow [this guide](https://lfx2.ishitatsuy.uk/shim/building.html) instead.

+#### Why not making an AUR package?
+I wanted to create an AUR installer so people could use LatencyFlex2 even
+easier.
+But according to the AUR conventions it is not a good idea for an
+package to modify files in the user directory.
+So I think it is better if
+people run this script instead.
+It should force anyone with common sense to
+read it before executing it.

 ## Limitations
 * If you install new games after installing LatencyFlex2, you will have to reinstall it if you want to use LatencyFlex2 on those games.